 When I told the barmaid that I was going to the pizza place she cheekily said: “Bring me some back afterwards?”
 In the restaurant I had managed to eat about three quarters, and told the waiter to box the last piece up.
 I then went back to the Malting and handed it over to her.
 She went and put it in the kitchen at the back, then came out from behind the bar, gave me a kiss and hug - telling me that she “actually loved me!”

 I then walked back to the B & B, picked up my bag and got the train home.
 It was a thoroughly enjoyable and memorable experience.
 I just wish that I could have stayed longer!

 Impressive York Minster

-One of the main reasons why I adore York is that it just ouses (pun intended: York’s river is the Ouse) charm and is steeped in history.
-The Roman Walls are still there in good condition that you can physically walk on.
-It also has close ties with the Vikings as it was a main trading city of the North.
+One of the main reasons I adore York is that it just ouses (pun intended: York’s river is the Ouse) charm, and is steeped in history.
+The Roman walls are still in good condition and you can physically walk on.
+It also has close ties with the Vikings, as it was a main trading city of the North.
 There is of course the Jorvik Centre that I will detail later on.

 The Minster Inn, York

 After dumping my bag next door in the Coach House guest house this was my first port of call.

 Bar staff seemed pleasant enough.
 Sadly the beer offerings wasn't really to my cup of tea.
 There seemed to be a big emphasis on light blonde ales.